Also known as:

 Threat Summary:

 Clearance of forests before 1950 for timber, agriculture and pasture has severely reduced suitable habitat and nest sites.
 Nest-site availability has been further reduced by competition with introduced Crimson Rosella Platycercus elegans, Common Starling Sturnus vulgaris and feral honey bees.
 Introduced black rats Rattus rattus have caused nest failures.
-Suffered in the past from hunting.
+Has suffered from past hunting.
+Subflavescens was formerly abundant on Lord Howe Island but was persecuted by the early settlers there because of its raids on their crops and gardens.
+It was last recorded in 1869.

 Range: